 Liquid-solid extraction

 The liquid-solid extractions of mycotoxins is usually based on the principal of a chromatographic technique.
-They are unspecific extraction such as solid phase extraction (SPE) or specific extraction such as immunoaffinity columns (IAC).
+They are unspecific extraction columns such as solid phase extraction (SPE) or specific extraction such as immunoaffinity columns (IAC).

 SPE uses small disposable cartridges packed with different stationary phases (e.g. silica gel, octadecylsilane).
-A sample solution is loaded onto the cartridge and rinsed under reduced pressure.
+A sample extract is loaded onto the cartridge and rinsed under reduced pressure.
 Contaminants or the analyte will be removed with selected solvents.
 The method is also known as multifunctional column preparation and used as preparation prior to HPLC-analysis (Figure 3).

 The specific IAC-extraction is the state-of-the-art method of mycotoxin purification.
 It enables efficient mycotoxin and specific extraction from different kinds of commodities.
 The packing material of the column includes antibodies which specific bind to the analyte and passed the interfering substances.
 The elution of the analyte is achieved with an antibody denaturing solution.